CREATE [ PROCEDURAL ] LANGUAGE name CREATE [ TRUSTED ] [ PROCEDURAL ] LANGUAGE name HANDLER call_handler [ VALIDATOR valfunction ]

 The name of the new procedural language.
 The language name is case insensitive.
 The name must be unique among the languages in the database.

-For backward compatibility, the name can be enclosed by single quotes.
+For backward compatibility, the name may be enclosed by single quotes.

 call_handler is the name of a previously registered function that will be called to execute the procedural language functions.
 The call handler for a procedural language must be written in a compiled language such as C with version 1 call convention and registered with PostgreSQL as a function taking no arguments and returning the language_handler type, a placeholder type that is simply used to identify the function as a call handler.